Student Status

 1. Determine if the person attending school is a ‘student’ for purposes of Basic Food:

-If a client attends school, determine if the client meets the definition of “student” for Basic Food before looking at whether or not that client is an eligible student.
+If a client attends school, determine if they meet the definition of “student” for Basic Food before looking at whether or not they are an eligible student.
 We don’t consider someone to be a student if they are:

 • Under 18;